Right to erasure

 In certain cases, the data subject has the right to have the controller erase data concerning him or her without undue delay.
 This right is also known as the right to be forgotten.

-In cases other than the above, the controller is obligated to erase the personal data without undue delay if
+The controller is obligated to erase the personal data without undue delay if

 • the personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed